Cybersecurity-LINKS/ssi-provider/vc-verify-demo/README.md

 # demo

-`did-create-demo.c` lets you create a DID document given an authentication key and an assertion key.
+`vc-verify-demo.c` lets you verify a VC given the public key of the issuer.

     nano Makefile